-Prerequisite: "A" in Digital Photography or instructor recommendation.
+Prerequisite: "B" or higher in Digital Photography.

 This course is designed to move students beyond the basics and into more advanced topics and assignments.
 The students will be introduced to image editing techniques using Adobe Lightroom, to enhance and complete their photography assignments.
-Occasional photography-related field trips and site explorations will also be conducted to allow students to have photo opportunities beyond the school grounds.